Active

 The Design Trust, Verona Carpenter Architects, WIP Collaborative, and a network of disability advocates have partnered on a new initiative to reimagine New York City public spaces — streets, playgrounds, plazas, and more — to better support neurodiversity

 Neurodiversity is the diversity of human minds, the infinite variation in brain functioning that exists in our world.
 Neurodivergent people – including people with autism, attention deficit hyperactivity disorder, dyspraxia, dyslexia, intellectual disabilities, and mental health conditions like anxiety, depression, and PTSD – are often excluded from public space access because the planning and construction of our communities does not take into account the cognitive, sensory, and social variation inherent in our neurodiverse world.
 Public spaces are only accessible if they can be meaningfully used by the full range of the public.
-The Neurodiverse City seeks to learn from the experience and knowledge of neurodivergent self-advocates by building a broad-based coalition of partners, identifying ways to quantify and qualify neuroinclusive space, and proposing meaningful policy change in key areas where these ideas can be scaled and broadened.
+The Neurodiverse City seeks to learn from the experience and knowledge of neurodivergent self-advocates by building a broad-based coalition of partners, identifying ways to quantify and qualify neuroinclusive space, creating pilots for sensory design, and proposing meaningful policy change in key areas where these ideas can be scaled and broadened.

-WIP Collaborative, a shared feminist practice of independent design professionals, Verona Carpenter Architects, a full service architecture and interiors firm, and the Design Trust will serve as the project co-leads, working with community partners to shepherd the initiative, including the Center for Independence of the Disabled-NY, AHRC, and INCLUDEnyc.
-The project will be guided by an Advisory Committee of neurodivergent stakeholders, self-advocates and community leaders.
-This project is a winner of the Design Trust’s 2021 Request for Proposals, The Restorative City, themed around building community wellness through public space.
+WIP Collaborative, a shared feminist practice of independent design professionals, Verona Carpenter Architects, a full service architecture and interiors firm, and the Design Trust serve as the project co-leads, working with community partners to shepherd the initiative, including NYC Public Schools' Nest Program, the Center for Independence of the Disabled-NY, AHRC, and INCLUDEnyc.

 Key Milestones